More than lectures

 - unlimited access to more than 12,000 video courses covering business, technology, and creative skills

-- personalised course suggestions based on professional experience
+- personalized course suggestions based on professional experience

 - certificates proving the acquisition of particular skills, which can be made available immediately on one’s LinkedIn profile

-Every student and graduate of our university gets free access to premium content of the Financial Times.
+Every student of our university gets free access to premium content of the Financial Times.

 The Financial Times daily is a reliable and trustworthy source of information on global business, international finance, political and economic events.
 It is a joint effort of over 600 journalists from 50 countries around the world.
 The Financial Times is read daily by over 2 million readers.